jpoitras2k/clinical-scribe-ai/README.md

 jupyter notebook
 ```
 Navigate to the `notebooks/` directory and open `01_eda.ipynb` to start.

+## Acknowledgments
+*   This project was developed with the assistance of LLMs (Google Gemini) for code generation, debugging, and documentation.
+This collaboration ensured efficient implementation of standard coding patterns while ensuring human oversight on architectural decisions, domain-specific logic, and clinical accuracy.

 ## Disclaimer
 ⚠️ **This project is for educational and research purposes only.**